dmbarbour/wikilon/docs/AwelonLang.md

 * evaluate before copy
 * evaluate final values

 Evaluating the outer program before values gives us the greatest opportunity to drop values or annotate them with memoization or other features.
 Evaluation before copy resists introduction of rework without introducing need for memoization, and covers the common case.
-(However, techniques to introduce and extract hidden variables can work nicely with laziness or parallelism.
-See *Named Local Variables*.)
 Final values are reduced because we assume the program as a whole might be copied for use in many locations.

 Annotations can greatly affect evaluation strategy.
-As two examples, `[A](eval)` could enforce evaluation of the value `[A]` before erasing `(eval)`, while `[A](lazy)` could replace "evaluate before copy" with a call-by-need strategy for a specific value.
+As two examples, `[A](eval)` could enforce evaluation of the value `[A]` before erasing `(eval)`, while `[A](lazy)` could replace "evaluate before copy" with a call-by-need strategy for a specific value, potentially using a hidden variable for logical copies (in which case we could apply the *Named Local Variables* extraction technique before rendering).

 ## Value Words